 Help protect the Great Lakes - Join an Adopt-a-Beach event or start your own!

-Two days twice a year, families and friends can enjoy Michigan fishing, for FREE!
+Two days twice a year, families and friends can enjoy one of Michigan's premiere outdoor activities, Michigan fishing, for FREE!

 The Great Lakes hold about 20 percent of the world’s available freshwater.

-In Michigan, you are never more that 6 miles away from a lake – and we have more than 11,000!
+In Michigan, you are never more than 6 miles away from a lake – and we have more than 11,000!

 Our state is home to the world’s largest freshwater dune system.